HariboDev/serverx/docs/contribute.rst

 🛠️ Pull Requests
 =================

-A `pull request`_ is a way to suggest changes to AEP.
+A `pull request`_ is a way to suggest changes to ServerX.

 When opening a pull request, it must be accompanied by a complete pull request template.

-When we merge those changes, they will be available in the next release of AEP.
+When we merge those changes, they will be available in the next release of ServerX.

 In general, follow the `fork-and-pull Git workflow`_: